 Test 20 : Check all About Us information is factually correct and up-to-date.
-Company information can change over time, so review on a regular basis. (e.g. every 6 to 12 months).
+Company information can change over time, so review it regularly. (e.g. every 6 to 12 months).

 Test 21 : All information is correctly spelled and grammatically correct.
 This general test applies to ALL parts of the e-Commerce website.
-We’ve called it out here, because About Us is the worst page to have these mistakes.
+We’ve called it out here as About Us is the worst page to have these mistakes.
 About Us pages need to build trust.
 Bad spelling and grammar have the opposite effect.

 Terms and Conditions

 Terms and conditions (T&Cs) outline mutual agreements and obligations between you and visitors to your site.
-They build trust by defining commitments and detailing what happens where there are disputes or issues.
+They build trust by defining commitments and detailing what happens where there are issues.